ACIL Allen: 2017

 In its bid to wins power at the March state election, the South Australian Liberal Party announced its intention to spend $200 million on fast-tracking a new electricity interconnector to NSW to bolster the fragile electricity grid.
 Economic modelling conducted by ACIL Allen Consulting showed the average household power bill would decline by up to $302 a year under the Liberal plan, by 2021-2022.

-In 2017, the report "South Australian Green Hydrogen Study" was produced by ACIL Allen, for the SA Department of Premier and Cabinet (DPC), in conjunction with Advisian and Siemens.
+In 2017, the report "South Australian Green Hydrogen Study" was produced by ACIL Allen, for the Department of Premier & Cabinet, in conjunction with Advisian and Siemens.

 2016

 In 2016, ACIL Allen conducted research for the Australian Automobile Association on transport infrastructure funding.
 The report that came from that research, called for a new funding model, with the research indicating that the federal government was likely to invest, "less than half the $81 billion in taxes it takes from motorists in new transport infrastructure over the next five years."